 Every human action includes an interaction.
 Whether this involves calling someone over the phone or cooking a meal in your kitchen, every activity has been designed by a human being for the rest of the race.
-All these interactions have been designed keeping mind the visual aesthetics, ease of use and general utility.
+All these interactions have been designed keeping in mind the visual aesthetics, ease of use, and general utility.
 Similarly, when we design digital products, we have to keep in mind some general tendencies of user behavior, needs, and preferences.
-Celebrated UX designer Jon Yablonski has carefully curated a list of UX laws rooted in human behavior that must be considered while building an intuitive, friendly experience.
+Celebrated UX designer Jon Yablonski has carefully curated laws of UX rooted in human behavior that must be considered while building an intuitive, friendly experience.

 1. Fitt’s Law

 ‘The time required to rapidly move to a target area is a function of the ratio between the distance to the target and the width of the target’ says the fitt’s law of UX.

 Fitts’s Law is relevant in the sphere of interactive interface design.
 We can observe this law in use while sizing and spacing objects in a graphical display.
 The time taken to select an object decreases as the size of the object increases and vice versa.
 And as the distance between the user’s starting point and the object decreases the time taken to make the selection decreases as well.
 This is why small objects on any interface that are placed far away from the user’s starting position take longer time to access and hence, to get selected.
 These guidelines with respect to space and size are important parameters to consider while designing interactive elements on screen, ie, as large as sensibly possible without disturbing the aesthetics.

 ‘The time taken to complete a certain task depends on the number and complexity of choices’ describes Hick’s law of UX